Teitur Lassen: Story Music

 In 2013, Teitur released his fifth studio album in English.
 The album written, produced and arranged by Teitur is the first one recorded on the Faroe Islands, and it features 78 local musicians from the age of 7 to 83.
 The recording took place in Studio Bloch, the first professional recording studio on the Faroes, built by long-time collaborator Jonas Bloch Danielsen, who also engineered and recorded the album.
 The style is described as world music, and it features many references to Faroese culture and traditions such as ring dance, folk music, monotony and nature.
 The song "It's Not Funny Anymore" was arranged for orchestra by Van Dyke Parks and recorded in the Eindhoven Concertgebouw by Reyn Ouwehand, performed by members of the Holland Baroque Society and additional musicians.
 The first single "Rock and Roll Band" was playlisted on 120 American radio stations.
 The album was awarded Artistic Achievement of the Year on the Faroe Islands.
 An interactive film about the album recordings is in production.

+Confessions

+Confessions is a collaboration with American composer Nico Muhly written for Holland Baroque Society - baroque instruments and voice.
+Originally four songs commissioned for a festival in 2009 in Muziekgebouw, Eindhoven in Netherlands.
+The songs were based on YouTube in its infancy and accompanied mundane and personal videos that people were posting on the site.
+The duo continued write a full concert programme and the album with 14 songs was released on Nonesuch in 2016 after being recorded in the end of a tour in the Netherlands.
+The music has been used in TV series The New Pope as well as in the ballet production by Smuin Contemporary Ballet - "Confessions" by Val Caniparoli premiered in 2019.